ArkEcosystem/AIPs/AIPS/aip-33.md

 ### Contract

-> All voting plugins will need to implement the `IVotingSystem` contract in order for Core to be able to provide a consistent behaviour for forging lists.
+> All voting plugins will need to implement the `ISystem` contract in order for Core to be able to provide a consistent behaviour for forging lists.

 ```ts
 interface ISystem {